ChordPro/chordpro/docs/content/ChordPro-Install-on-Linux.md

-Linux systems always have the Perl environment installed.
-At least, they should have...
+# Installing with cpan

-If the Perl environment is correctly installed, there will be an administrator command `cpan`.
-Open a command prompt window and type at the prompt:
+Assuming your Linux systems has the Perl environment correctly installed (standard on nearly all distros), there will be an administrator command `cpan`.
+In a terminal, simply run the appropriate command from the options below for the version you want to install.
+It will ask the administrator (super user) password and then install everything neccessary to run ChordPro.

+## GUI (graphical) interface version

 `sudo cpan install wxchordpro`

-This will ask the administrator (super user) password and then install everything neccessary to run the ChordPro GUI program.
-Upon completion, you should be able to type at the command prompt:

-`wxchordpro`
+Then, to open the program, run `wxchordpro` at a terminal prompt.
 You will get a file open dialog.
-Just press `Cancel` and terminate the program with `File` > `Exit`.
+To close the program, you can press `Cancel` and terminate the program with `File` > `Exit`.

-You may proceed to [[Getting Started|ChordPro Getting Started]].

-If you are familiar with the Linux command line tools, you can install the (much smaller) ChordPro command line program instead:
+## CLI (command-line) interface version

 `sudo cpan install chordpro`

-Upon completion, you should be able to type at the command prompt:

-`chordpro --version`

-and get a response similar to:

-`This is ChordPro version 5.00.00`
+To check for successful install, run `chordpro --version`.
+That should return a result like `This is ChordPro version 5.00.00`.

+# Running Chordpro on Linux

-You're all set to go now.
-You may proceed to [[Getting Started|ChordPro Getting Started]].
+Whether using GUI or CLI version, you may proceed to [[Getting Started|ChordPro Getting Started]].